 As some of you may relate, DIYs sometimes turn out to spending more money than you anticipate (not having the right tools, etc etc.) But this was SO cheap.
 One roll of the contact paper goes for around $10 and I already had everything else.

-The first step is to scrub your counters with Windex.
+Step 1: Scrub your counters with Windex.
 I used Windex because it’s supposed to work better with the contact paper, but you could probably use any cleaner?? *shrug*

 You want to make sure your counters are spotless with no bumps or anything, or else the contact paper won’t go down smoothly.

-Next you will measure the first area with your measuring tape.
+Step 2: Next you will measure the first area with your measuring tape.
 Translate that over to your contact paper and cut appropriately (bless their grid lines on the back.)
 I used a ruler to keep my cutting straight because apparently I am incapable of cutting a straight line.

 Make sure you have some sort of mat or cutting board beneath your paper.

 After you cut, the fun begins!
 I lined the top of the contact paper to the space where the counter and counter trim meet.
-I only peeled a little off the top so I could get a good grasp on where it was lining up.
+I only peeled a little off the top so I could get a good grasp on where it was

 There will be lots of air bubbles.